-II B.Sc (CS) COMPUTER ARCHITECTURE (For the students admitted from the year 2019) 19CS408
+II B.Sc (CS) 19CS408

-SEMESTER - IV HRS/WK-4
+SEMESTER - IV COMPUTER ARCHITECTURE HRS/WK-4

 CORE - VIII CREDIT - 3

 To Learn and understand the main components of a computer system and the considerations in their design.

 CO1: To know about registers and functions of data transfer.